robertfeliciano/robertfeliciano/README.md

 - Hi, I’m Robert Feliciano
 - I’m interested in software development, kernel programming, and machine learning.
-- I’m currently pursuing a BS in Computer Science with a minor in Pure and Applied Mathematicds at Stevens Institute of Technology.
+- I’m currently pursuing a BS in Computer Science with a minor in Pure and Applied Mathematics at Stevens Institute of Technology.

 <!---
 robertfeliciano/robertfeliciano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.